vinceimbat/vinceimbat/content/Monthly investment income.md

 sr-ease: 250
 ---

-In [[Your Money or Your Life]], monthly investment incomes is calculated via the following formula:
+In [[your money or your life dominguez robin]], monthly investment incomes is calculated via the following formula:

 (Capital x Current long-term interest rate) / 12 months = Monthly investment income